There is a difference between free speech and hate speech.

 Tumblr: "Malicious Bigotry.
 Don’t actively promote violence or extreme hatred against individuals or groups, on the basis of race, ethnic origin, religion, disability, gender, age, veteran status, or sexual orientation.
 While we firmly believe that the best response to hateful speech is not censorship but more speech, we will take down malicious bigotry, as defined here."

 Please report blogs that violate Tumblr’s own guidelines.
-Note: Tumblr did take down this specific post (cached version here), but this blog is filled with hate against so many groups - and so are the blogs listed.
+Note: Tumblr did take down this specific post, but this blog is filled with hate against so many groups and is still up and running as of August 2014 - and so are the blogs listed.